biglocalnews/covid-world-scraper/README.md

 [ISO country codes]: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3

 ```
+# List available country scrapers
+covid-world-scraper -l

 # Run all scrapers at once, sequentially
 covid-world-scraper --all

 # Run selected countries (Brazil, Germany, Pakistan)
+# by passing in one or more 3-letter ISO country codes
 covid-world-scraper bra deu pak

 # To see other available CLI options
 covid-world-scraper --help
 ```

-By default, data for each country is written to a `covid-world-scraper` folder in a user's home directory.
+By default, data for each country is written to a `covid-world-scraper-data` folder in a user's home directory.
 This location can be updated using the `--cache-dir` flag: